Nursing Training Exam Failed: Retake & Options 2026

 Failed 3 times - what then?

-After final failure:
+After definitive failure:

-Alternatives after final failure
+Alternatives after definitive failure

 • Nursing assistant training: 1-year training as a health and nursing assistant - no state examination